2019 Toyota RAV4 first drive review: Reaching new heights

 The RAV4’s buff new duds tie it into a family that also includes the Tacoma pickup and 4Runner SUV.
 Unlike those trucks, the RAV4 is based on a modular platform shared with the Prius and Camry, among other Toyotas.

 It’s a stiff structure, which allows for soft tuning of its fully independent suspension.
 The RAV4 sits fairly high off the ground with as much as 8.6 inches of rock-swallowing clearance.
-Front wheel drive is standard, with one of two optional all-wheel-drive systems available for the non-hybrid versions.
+Front-wheel drive is standard, with one of two optional all-wheel-drive systems available for the non-hybrid versions.

 The RAV4 Hybrid comes only with all-wheel drive—it uses one electric motor to motivate the rear wheels and another to supplement its version of the 2.5-liter inline-4 gas engine.